 Moving ahead we have the course named Chartered Alternative Investment Analyst in our list of top courses after MBA Finance.
 The finance industry is no exception to the fact that tools and technologies are transforming every sector from the inside out.
 The trading industry and its tools are becoming increasingly popular.
 As opposed to the vast number of MBA finance applicants, knowing about algorithm trading will set you apart.
-Following this advanced course in finance and an MBA, there are many career openings with a very unique job description and a very attractive package.
+Following this advanced course in finance and an MBA, there are many career openings with very unique job descriptions and very attractive packages.

 Executive Program in Algorithmic Trading

 Next up we have the course- Executive Program in Algorithmic Trading in our list of top courses after MBA Finance.
 The finance industry is no exception to the fact that tools and technologies are transforming every sector from the inside out.
 The trading industry and its tools are becoming increasingly popular.
 As opposed to the vast number of MBA finance applicants, knowing about algorithm trading will set you apart.
-Following this advanced course in finance and an MBA, there are many career openings with a very unique job description and a very attractive package.
+Following this advanced course in finance and an MBA, there are many career openings with very unique job descriptions and very attractive packages.